StAndrewsCollege/2324-TEJ3M-5-E-Sprint3and4/StephenYoon-Sprint3/Sprint-3.md

 # Problem
-The robot can't follow a given path (line)
+The robot can't follow a given path (line).
+I need the robot to constantly look for and follow a black line.

 The bot once did, but after some huge adjustments, it doesn't work again.
 Have to start over.